 - 1. Prior to certification, the detailed site plan (DSP) shall be revised, or additional information shall be provided, as follows: - a.
 Provide the number of bicycle spaces on the site on the DSP coversheet. - b.
 Provide the amount of office space square footage in each live/work unit on the DSP coversheet. - c.
-Provide standards or notes, if any, for decks, fences, and sheds on the DSP coversheet.
-In no event shall fences of chain link fabrication be permitted. - d.
+Provide standards or notes for decks, fences, and sheds on the DSP coversheet. - d.
 Provide revised recreational facilities and site details that are in general conformance with the proposed conceptual recreational facilities exhibit submitted on October 10, 2023 and the Open Space Exhibit previously approved with Preliminary Plan of Subdivision 4-20015, to be reviewed and approved by the Urban Design Section. - e.
 Revise the recreational facilities calculation on the DSP coversheet to be in general conformance with the proposed conceptual recreational facilities exhibit submitted on October 10, 2023 and the Open Space Exhibit previously approved with Preliminary Plan of Subdivision 4-20015, to be reviewed and approved by the Urban Design Section.